ofrei/gwas101/README.md

 * [sumstats/clean_scz2_gwas.ipynb](sumstats/clean_scz2_gwas.ipyn) and [sumstats/manipulate_gwas_sumstats.ipynb](sumstats/manipulate_gwas_sumstats.ipynb) give few examples of dealing with external summary statistics.
 * [sumstats/sumstats/daner_PGC_SCZ52_0513a.hq2.yaml](sumstats/sumstats/daner_PGC_SCZ52_0513a.hq2.yaml) gives an example of a .yaml file needed for https://github.com/BioPsyk/cleansumstats pipeline.
 * [snp_canonic_id.ipynb](snp_canonic_id.ipynb) is not something you want to use, just ignore this!

+# openSNP

+Another useful resource is https://github.com/ofrei/opensnp, see its README file for more info.